VIDA-NYU/prida/data-generation/README.md

     "min_number_records": the minimum number of records that a query or candidate dataset should have "max_times_break_data_vertical": the maximum number of times that a dataset will be broken (vertically) into multiple data
-    "max_times_records_removed": the maximum number of times that records will be removed from a dataset to derive new data "max_ratio_records_removed": the maximum ratio of records to be removed from a dataset to derive new data }
+    "max_times_records_removed": the maximum number of times that records will be removed from a dataset to derive new data }
 ```